Safety at SCC

 While the College has effective procedures for slowing the spread of the virus, with a campus of several thousand curriculum and continuing education students and over 400 faculty and staff, it is virtually impossible for our campus to avoid being impacted by the COVID-19.

-Because communication is essential to the success of any plan, we also want to provide transparency on the status of our COVID-19 Cases.
-Below is a link that includes weekly updates on the number of confirmed positive cases we have recorded.
+Because communication is essential to the success of any plan, we will continue to provide weekly updates of our COVID-19 Cases:

 Thank you to our faculty, staff, students, and community for everything you are doing to keep our campus safe.